-Sheffield United v Fulham
+Sheff Utd crush Fulham to seal play-off place

 Post update

+Enda Stevens (Sheffield United) is shown the yellow card for a bad foul.

-Kenny Tete (Fulham) wins a free kick in the defensive half.
+Fabio Carvalho (Fulham) wins a free kick in the attacking half.

 Post update